-- 4. MBDA National Conference: This training is designed to review key Agency initiatives among all of its funded projects and MBDA staff.
+- 4. Performance System Orientation: This training is designed to review basic access, navigation and understanding of the MBDA Performance System.
+All trainings shall be conducted telephonically; participants will need access to computer and internet during the training session(s).
+The operator is required to attend 1 session on reporting.
+The Project Director is required to attend 3 sessions: (a) reporting, (b) performance system, and (c) understanding on-line tools.
+Consultant(s) is required to attend 2 sessions: (a) performance system, and (b) understanding on-line tools.
+Administrative Assistant is required to attend 1 session (a) performance system. - 5.
+MBDA National Conference: This training is designed to review key Agency initiatives among all of its funded projects and MBDA staff.
 Specialized programmatic training is also offered at this event.
 The MBEC attendees shall be required to attend a formal meeting and/or training session conducted by the MBDA Office of Business Development.
-The National Conference is held once A year, depending on the availability of funds.
+The National Conference is held once per year, depending on the availability of funds.
 The location of this event varies.
 However, the MBEC should anticipate travel related costs to this activity.
-This session is normally a 3-day event. - 5.
+This session is normally a 3-day event. - 6.
 MED Week National Enterprise Center (NEC): This is an annual program conducted in each NEC region.
 MED Week is a celebratory event, under presidential proclamation.
 This event focuses on recognizing MBEC clients that have made significant economic impact within the NEC region.
 Market orientations and training programs are offered to the MBEC.
 This event is held once per year, depending on the availability of funds.
 The MBEC should anticipate travel related costs to this activity in its respective MBDA region.
-This session is normally 1-2 day event. - 6.
-MED Week National Enterprise Center (NEC): This is an annual program conducted in Washington, D.C.
+This session is normally 1-2 day event.

+- 7. MED Week National: This is an annual program conducted in Washington, D.C.
 This program is the culmination of all MED Week celebrations.
 This event focuses on identifying new opportunities into marketplaces, business networking, key research, distribution of materials and reports for and about MBEs.
 MED Week also hosts a celebratory event and awards recognition of MBE clients that have made significant economic impact on a national level.
 The MBEC attendees shall be required to attend a formal meeting and/or training session conducted by the MBDA Office of Minority Entrepreneurship and Trade.
-This event is held once a year, depending on the availability of funds.
+This event is held once per year, depending on the availability of funds.
 The MBEC should anticipate travel related costs to this activity.
-This session is normally 1-3 day event. - 7.
+This session is normally 1-3 day event. - 8.
 Coaching Program.
 This program is designed to enhance skills in business training, counseling, financing, and procurement opportunities.
-This training is designed for staff providing consulting services to clients.
+Successful completion of this program is designed for staff providing consulting services to clients.
 This session is normally a 40 hour program.
 MBDA anticipates this training will be conducted in multiple sessions throughout the first funding period.
 Training will be conducted at the MBEC or by teleconference.
-MBDA may conduct training in the second and possibly in the third year of operation based on availability of funding.
+MBDA reserves the right to conduct training in the second and possibly in the third year of operation based on availability of funding.